Amizic/AboutMe/README.md

 Master of Information Technologies.
 Now doing PhD in it.

 ## My fav languages
-- Basically anything that is low level. -For web php tho. <br/>
+- Basically anything that is low level.
+- For web php tho.
 `C/C++`
 `assembly`
 `php`